sunku5494/InspectNodePodCount/README.md

 Step 6 : From your local machine and within the previously cloned git, Run the inspect service logs golang script using "go run inspect_node_pod_info_service_logs.go"

 Step 7 : If the script finds any Error log with in a node,
         i.
-Login to the node
+Login to the node using "oc debug node/<node-name>" ii.
+Run a command "journalctl -u node-pod-info.service" to check logs of deployed service
-        ii.
-Collect the output of the command "ls -lrt /var/lib/cni/networks/openshift-SDN" iii.
+      iii.
+Collect the output of the command "ls -lrt /var/lib/cni/networks/openshift-SDN" iv.
 Generate must-gather and sos reports.
 Here are the links help creating must-gather and sos reports https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/support/gathering-cluster-data#support_gathering_data_gathering-cluster-data
              https://access.redhat.com/solutions/5065411